Frequently Asked Questions (FAQs)

 There is no single, easy answer to this question.
 How to handle this varies from child to child.
 You will have to figure out the best approaches to take with each of your children.
 We want to encourage you to ask your therapist or to seek out a child therapist to help you find an appropriate approach.

-Articles often appear on the Internet.
+More articles appear on the Internet.
 Try searching for “divorce tell the children”.

 What is a Parent Coordinator (PC)?